 The Roland SMF Player can play standard Midi files (.mid) through a variety of different sound devices (or interfaces if you like).
 The more memorable sound devices includes; the SoundBlaster AWE 32 Soundcard, the Roland MT32 Multi-Timbre Sound Module and of course the AdLib OPL3 Sound Device.

-The Adlib OPL3 device is developed by my another very good friend, Peter Jørgensen, aka FedePede04, whom also has created Editor for the Atari ST, MasterPlayer and the Atari YM 2149 sound chip emulator (Project Ymer) for the PC.
+The Adlib OPL3 device is developed by another very good friend, Peter Jørgensen whom also has created Editor for the Atari ST, MasterPlayer and the Atari YM 2149 sound chip emulator (Project Ymer) for the PC.

 All you need is:

 - DOSbox – DOS emulator